-Several treatments possible include cognitive and behavioral, pharmacologic, or a combination of the two.
+Several treatments possible include cognitive and behavioural, pharmacologic, or a combination of the two.
 The most commonly used is graduated exposure, primarily to reduce phobic avoidance and anticipatory anxiety.
-Cognitive- behavioral approaches, developed more recently, also treat panic attacks.
+Cognitive-behavioral approaches, developed more recently, also treat panic attacks.

 Pharmacologic treatments include monoamine oxidase (MAO) inhibitors, tricyclic antidepressants, and high-potency benzodiazepines.
 Some patients do not easily tolerate certain tricyclics antidepressants, whereas benzodiazepines are better accepted.

 Agoraphobia’s literal meaning implies a fear of “open spaces”.
 However, this is not true.
 Agoraphobics are not necessarily just afraid of open spaces.
 Thus, they are afraid of having anxious feelings, wherever these fearful feelings or phobia may occur.

 It arises from an internal anxiety condition that has become so severe.

 In addition, Agoraphobia is a severe anxiety condition and phobia, as well as a pattern of avoidant behaviour.